 - 3. Parent/guardian and student should visit classroom by appointment.
-For grades 1 8, the visit is from 8:20 9:20 am.
 For kindergarten, the visit is one hour during the early morning.
 During summer recess, visits are not possible.

+Parent/Guardian must attend a "Walk Through the Grades" meeting in addition to a classroom visit or they will be denied admission.
 Failure of homeless students to meet this procedure does not disqualify them from admission. - 4.
 Parent/guardian, student, teacher, and administrator (as needed) should attend an intake meeting by appointment.
 A phone call meeting with the parent/guardian, or detailed written instructions may take the place of the intake meeting in extreme extenuating circumstances, as determined by the administrator.
 Failure of homeless students to meet this procedure does not disqualify them from admission.